-The literature says that our attachment are part genes, part life experiences and part parental behavior.
+The literature says that our attachment is part genes, part life experiences, and part parental behavior.

-In the case of the anxious attachment, it’s possible that we had distant parent who didn’t soothe us enough.
+In the case of the anxious attachment, it’s possible that we had a distant parent who didn’t soothe us enough.

 That made us slightly “emotionally scarred”, and we seek constant reassurance that yes, our lovely (mother/partner) is still there.